DOUBLE-CLAD FIBER COUPLERS

 Bi-directional DCFCs allow for multimode injection and extraction to be performed through the same component.
 Depending on the target application, it can be tailored to either favor the injection performances over the extraction or optimize both directions.

 Collection (large) DCFCs are designed to transfer light from the double-clad fiber inner cladding region into a separate multimode branch of the coupler.

 Collection (small) DCFCs function as their large counter part, but with a small diameter inner cladding, for applications requiring partial coherence.

-Injection DCFCs allow transfering light from a multimode fiber into the inner cladding of a double-clad fiber.
+Bi-directional DCFCs allow transferring light from a multimode fiber into the inner cladding of a double-clad fiber, and vice-versa.
 Applications include monitoring laser therapy using imaging.